 To address these problems the IWSFG has developed criteria for items that can be flushed down the toilet.
 These criteria seek to address the key aspects of the International Water Industry Statement on Flushability that was released on 22 September 2016 and signed by over 250 water organizations worldwide, that to be flushable a product must:

 a) break into small pieces quickly;

 c) not contain plastic or regenerated cellulose but only contain materials which will readily degrade in a range of natural environments.

-On July 24, 2017, the IWSFG released its draft flushability standards for public comment.
-Comments were due September 1, 2017.
-The IWSFG has evaluated the comments and will soon be releasing a second draft for public comment.
+On July 24, 2017, the IWSFG released its draft flushability specifications for public comment.
+The IWSFG evaluated the public comments received on the first draft and released a second draft for public comment on January 10, 2018.

 The final flushability specifications were published on June 5, 2018, and are available in English, Spanish, and Japanese.
 Additional languages may be added in the future.